slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The key to successful leadership today is influence, not authority."
 -- Kenneth Blanchard [1939]*

-> *"Leaders must be close enough to relate to others, but far enough ahead to motivate them."
+> *"Leaders must be close enough to relate to others, but far enough ahead to motivate them." (...)
+"A leader is one who knows the way, goes the way, and shows the way."
 -- John C. Maxwell [1947]*

 > *"If you want to make everyone happy, don’t be a leader.
 Sell ice cream."